Note: Traditional golf in this piece is referred to as "ball golf" to assure it's clear to all readers which game is being referenced.

 With the traditional ball golf industry being worth over $80 billion to the U.S. economy, around €15 billion to Europe's, and disc golf's marketshare being small fractions of those sums, it's easy to understand why Herrig had never heard of ball golf's upstart relative.
 Likely, the percentage of traditional golfers unaware of disc golf would surprise and dismay many disc golf enthusiasts.

-However, the slowly growing trend of ball golf courses adding in disc golf is beginning to make a small dent in that awareness gap.
-It's also getting more ball golf course owners, managers, and superintendents curious about if and how disc golf could benefit their bottom lines—a topic that's also piqued our interest.
+However, the slowly growing trend of ball golf courses adding in disc golf is closing that awareness gap little by little.
+It's also getting more ball golf course owners, managers, and superintendents curious about if and how disc golf could benefit their bottom lines – a topic that's also piqued our interest.

 To learn more about it, we spoke with three people.
 One is a disc golf enthusiast who campaigned for his local ball golf club to let him add in disc golf.
 Another is a professional course designer who's sold multiple disc golf courses to ball golf courses.
 The last is Herrig, who we've already met and will hear more from.